Mikaela/mikaela.github.io/pages/channel.markdown

     * Clearly tell when links aren't safe for everyone by prefixing them with `[NSFW]` or similar.
     * Respect boundaries, don't PM people without asking first.
-* Don't log the publicly channel.
+* Don't log the channel publicly.
-* Don't bring bots to the channel without asking me first.
+* Don't bring bots to the channel without asking ops first.
 * If you need help from channel op, ping them or PM them (keep in mind that they might not want PMs and block all PMs by default) or depending on the network and your flags (if you are voiced this probably works),